neiios/impensa/README.md

 ## What's cool about this?

-Impensa is an open-source project, meaning you can easily access needed app functional and modify needed lines of code.
+Impensa is an open-source project, meaning you can easily access needed app functional and modify lines of code.

 We are an open-source alternative to products such as Mint, Simplifi or PocketGuard.
 Although the functionality of the app is not as advanced, we're designed to be more developer-friendly.

-It's been made with love.
+It has been made with love.

 ## Technologies